dotnet/orleans/Runtime-Implementation-Details/Cluster-Management.md

 9. **Optimization  to reduce the frequency of periodical table reads and speed up all silos learning about new joining silos and dead silos**.
 Every time any silo writes anything successfully to the table (suspicion, new join, …) it also broadcasts to all other silos – “go and reread the table now”.
 The silo does NOT tell others what it wrote in the table (since this information could already be outdated/wrong), it just tells them to re-read the table.
 That way we learn very quickly about membership changes without the need to wait for the full periodic read cycle.
 We still need the periodic read, in case the “re-read the table” message gets lost.

-### Properties of the membership protocol and FAQ:
+### Properties of the Basic Membership Protocol and FAQ:

 10. **Can handle any number of failures ** – our algorithm can handle any number of failures (that is, f<=n), including full cluster restart.
 This is in contrast with “traditional” [Paxos](http://en.wikipedia.org/wiki/Paxos_(computer_science)) based solutions, which require quorum, which is usually a majority.
 We have seen in production situations when more than half of the silos were down.
 Our system stayed functional, while Paxos based membership would not be able to make progress.